 1 Man and a Baby

 So "Here Comes the Son", which also goes by the name "The Bachelor's Baby", is another movie which sets up the familiar storyline of a grown man suddenly thrown in at the deep end when he becomes a dad to a young child.
 It is a familiar storyline which if it wasn't for the fact these sorts of movies are genuinely entertaining I would say it has been done to the death.
-Now in fairness "Here Comes the Son" is based on a true story which sort of adds something to things, as does a twist which arrives half way through, but it doesn't prevent it from covering plenty of familiar ground.
+Now in fairness "Here Comes the Son" is based on a true story which sort of adds something to it, as does a twist which arrives half way through, but it doesn't prevent it from covering plenty of familiar ground.

 As such, "Here Comes the Son" works because of two familiar elements starting with Jake having no idea of how to look after a young child.
 There are the usual issues from spilt drinks to him putting Zack on the floor near some steps and then has to leap up to stop him from tumbling down them.
 But of course as Jake spends time with his son we see him bond with him which makes it hard when the time comes to stop being a dad.
 There is more to "Here Comes the Son" than just the generic as we also have the storyline revolving around Jamie trying to prove she is a suitable mother as well as a twist which arrives midway to present Jake with a battle, but most of the movie plays to the familiar single haphazard dad formula.